 They'd rather leave everyone's emails exposed for 14 months than make people update their apps.
 That June 4th email proves it - they literally chose old app support over user privacy.

 The funny thing?
-Later they said they "fully agree that user privacy must take precedence over legacy compatibility."
+After scolding them for their choices they later said they "fully agree that user privacy must take precedence over legacy compatibility."

 Here's proof from today when pinning someone: